willmorrison1/daRt/README.md

 ## Define data to load: SimulationFilter

-The “SimulationFilter” object describes what data you want to extract from a DART output directory structure.
+The ‘SimulationFilter’ object describes what data you want to extract from a DART output directory structure.
 Show the current configuration of the `SimulationFilter`